dockersamples/101-tutorial/docs_en/tutorial/image-building-best-practices/index.md

     diagnose large images.

 1. You'll notice that several of the lines are truncated.
-If you add the `--no-trunc` flag, you'll get the full output (yes... funny how you use a truncated flag to get untruncated output, huh? :smile:)
+If you add the `--no-trunc` flag, you'll get the full output (yes... funny how you use a truncated flag to get untruncated output, huh?)

     ```bash
     docker image history --no-trunc docker-101